 A new year, brand new goals and resolutions.
 We’re eager, focused and committed to achieving a lot, ready to dive into new goals and plans!

 But sometimes the best of plans remain just that.

 The Manager at my local Y mentioned that their member sign-ups in January are twice as much as the rest of the months put together.
 And come Feb or March, they never see most of those Members.
 Until the next year!

-What will make our most well intentioned resolves succeed?
+What will make our most well-intentioned New Year Resolutions succeed?

 It’s very simple.
 What drives us from within, will ultimately power our actions too!

-In a poll of a 1000 adults, among the top five responses from those who said they will make resolutions was to find a new job, with 27.5 percent saying they would to do so in 2018.
+In a survey of a 531 US adults, among the top 10 new year resolution responses from those who said they will make resolutions was to exercise more, reduce stress on the job and improve work performance.

 They want to build better businesses, claim their own power, support the community and lots more.